Zhang Jike: Early life

 On February 16, 1988, Zhang was born in Qingdao, Shandong Province to Zhang Chuanming (张传铭) and Xu Xiying (徐锡英).
 His father is a table-tennis coach.

-He was named after the Brazilian soccer coach Zico.
+He was named after the Brazilian soccer player and coach Zico.

-According to his father, the first time Zhang played table-tennis was on March 5, 1992, at age of 4.
+According to his father, the first time Zhang played table-tennis was on March 5, 1992, aged 4.

 Career

 In 2011, Zhang first played in the singles event at the WTTC and won the gold medal by defeating Joo-Sae Hyuk, Wang Liqin, Timo Boll and Wang Hao, making an epic celebration by ripping his shirt after winning the final.
-After a few months, he won the 2011 World Cup in Paris by defeating Joo-Sae Hyuk 4–1, Wang Hao 4–2 in the final.
+After a few months, he won the 2011 World Cup in Paris by defeating Joo-Sae Hyuk 4–0, Wang Hao 4–2 in the final.
 After the final point, he took off his shirt and threw it to the audience and thanked them for their support.
 During the Olympic Games in London 2012, Zhang played a terrific match against European legend Vladimir Samsonov where he was 2-3 down, but still managed to win the match.
 In the semi-final, he defeated Dimitrij Ovtcharov 4–1.
 In the final he met his teammate Wang Hao again.
 But this time Zhang proved he was too strong and dominated Wang Hao.
-By defeating Wang Hao, he achieved a career Grand Slam.
+By 4-1 defeating Wang Hao, he achieved a career Grand Slam.
 Zhang Jike also won the gold medal in the team event but on the way lost to Timo Boll in the semi-final against Germany.
 Later that year he won against Ma Long 4–3 in final of the Slovakia Open.

 In 2013, he had a bad start after losing to Chen Chien-an at the Asian Games.
 Later at the WTTC, he once again proved he was undefeatable.
 He won the Gold Medal beating Fan Zhendong, Robert Gardos, Gustavo Tsuboi, Patrick Baum, Xu Xin and Wang Hao in the finals.
 This time Zhang jumped over the barriers and ran towards his parents.
 The same year, he defeated Ma Long 4–1 in the final of the Kuwait Open.

 In 2014 he won the World Cup in Düsseldorf/Germany by defeating Timo Boll in the semi-final and Ma Long in the final by 4–3.
 He was appreciated for his amazing backhand-banana at 10-10 and took a service point to win the gold.

 At the 2015 WTTC, he lost to Fang Bo 1–4, but partnering with Xu Xin he won the gold medal in the doubles event.
-In August, he was upset by Stefen Fegerl of Austria in the men's singles semi-final of the Polish Open.
+In August, he was upset by Stefan Fegerl of Austria in the men's singles semi-final of the Polish Open.
 He lost to Ma Long 3–4 in the final of the German Open despite having a match point in the 6th game.